apache/echarts-doc/en/option-gl/component/geo3D-common.md

 #${prefix|default('##')} borderWidth(number) = ${defaultBorderWidth|default(0)}

-The width of the graphic stroke.
-With the stroke, you can distinguish each area more clearly.
+The width of the border.
+With the border, you can distinguish each area more clearly.
 As shown below:

 ![](~geo-border.png)

 #${prefix|default('##')} borderColor(string) = ${defaultBorderColor|default('#333')}
-The color of the graphic stroke.
+The color of the border.